skwp/dotfiles/README.md

  **Utils**

+ * SplitJoin - easily split up things like ruby hashes into multiple lines or join them back together.
+Try :SplitjoinJoin and :SplitjoinSplit or use the bindings sj(split) and sk(unsplit) - mnemonically j and k are directions down and up
- * tabularize - align code effortlessly by using :Tabularize /[character] to align by a character, or try the mappings ,a= and ,a: to align by equals or colons
+ * tabularize - align code effortlessly by using :Tabularize /[character] to align by a character, or try the keymaps
  * yankring - effortless sanity for pasting. every time you yank something it goes into a buffer. after hitting p to paste, use ctrl-p or ctrl-n to cycle through the paste options. great for when you accidentally overwrite your yank with a delete
  * surround - super easy quote and tag manipulation - ysiw" - sourround inner word with quotes. ci"' - change inner double quotes to single quotes, etc
  * greplace - use :Gsearch to find across many files, replace inside the changes, then :Greplace to do a replace across all matches